 The members of the Madison Trio (so named because two of us earned our music degrees at James Madison University) are highly trained and experienced professional musicians.
 We have performed at hundreds of weddings over the past three decades, and are eager to help you select the perfect music for your special day.
 We regularly play at Veritas Vineyard, Pippin Hill, Keswick Hall, Keswick Vineyards, Trump Winery, the UVa Chapel, the Boar’s Head Inn, and more.
 Ask for recommendations!

-Christine Willard has been playing flute for more than thirty years.
+Christine Steele has been playing flute for more than forty years.
 A native of Charlottesville, she participated in the award winning band and orchestra programs in the area as a student and later joined as an educator upon completion of her bachelor’s in music education from James Madison University.
 She maintains a thriving private studio, having produced many music majors over the years.
-She regularly performs in the pit orchestras for the department of Drama at UVA and the professional Heritage Theatre Festival company.
-When not teaching or performing, she is a mother to three teenagers and enjoys her other passion of fashion commerce at the Madewell store in Charlottesville.
+She regularly performs in the Charlottesville Band, Sentimental Journey, and other ensembles.
+When not teaching or performing, she is a mother to nine children and stepchildren, and enjoys her other passion of fashion commerce at the Madewell store in Charlottesville.

 Lianne Campbell, violin and viola, is a native of Delaware.
 She studied with Estella Frankel, Sylvia Ahramjian, Barbara Westphal and Dr. Benson Headley, and has been teaching strings for over 27 years.
 While in Delaware, she was part of the faculty of the Wilmington Music School for ten years along with having her own studio.
 In addition to soloing with a number of orchestras, Ms. Campbell has extensive orchestral and chamber music experience and performs with the Virginia Consort, the Oratorio Society and other local orchestras.
 Currently Principal Second Violin with the Waynesboro Symphony Orchestra, she is also a certified Suzuki teacher with a violin studio in Crozet.